 *An Exception on Premium Items:

 There are some low-cost items that may be given out to a donor as a thank you or "premium item."
 Items such as address labels, key chains, pins, pens, notepads, and others may qualify.
 In some cases a minimum gift amount may be needed to preserve deductibility.
-If you are planning to give a low-cost premium item to donors, please notify the Office of Institutional Advancement.
+If you are planning to give a low-cost premium item to donors, please notify development and alumni affairs.
 Staff can assist you in determining if the item qualifies as a low-cost premium item and advise you on receipting if needed.

 Private and Corporate Foundation Support